metio/terraform-provider-k8s/docs/data-sources/acmpca_services_k8s_aws_certificate_v1alpha1_manifest.md

 Optional:

 - `extensions` (Attributes) Contains X.509 extension information for a certificate. (see [below for nested schema](#nestedatt--spec--api_passthrough--extensions))
 - `subject` (Attributes) Contains information about the certificate subject.
-The Subject field inthe certificate identifies the entity that owns or controls the public keyin the certificate.
-The entity can be a user, computer, device, or service.The Subject must contain an X.500 distinguished name (DN).
-A DN is a sequenceof relative distinguished names (RDNs).
-The RDNs are separated by commasin the certificate. (see [below for nested schema](#nestedatt--spec--api_passthrough--subject))
+The Subject field in the certificate identifies the entity that owns or controls the public key in the certificate.
+The entity can be a user, computer, device, or service.
+The Subject must contain an X.500 distinguished name (DN).
+A DN is a sequence of relative distinguished names (RDNs).
+The RDNs are separated by commas in the certificate. (see [below for nested schema](#nestedatt--spec--api_passthrough--subject))

 <a id="nestedatt--spec--api_passthrough--extensions"></a>
 ### Nested Schema for `spec.api_passthrough.extensions`